 There is no information relating to when Century Supplements introduced the diet pill.
 We did notice that Xtreme Thermoburn appears to be free of synthetic ingredients, a good choice.
 You can buy it on the official website and through trusted retailers.
 We do like the product availability and that it’s easy to use, but read on…

 The first concern we had with Xtreme Thermoburn ingredients was lack of effectiveness.
-“Several fat burners on the market contain caffeine, an ingredient shown to assist with weight-loss,” said our Research Editor.
+“Several fat burners on the market contain caffeine, a stimulant shown to assist with weight-loss,” said our Research Editor.
 “Despite the fact that this supplement contains enough, actually more than enough, there are still reports of dieters seeing no results.”

 “I have been taking these for 1 week now and I have to say I am very disappointed.
 I have put on 2 lbs and I’m not happy, I eat healthy as I am a member of my local slimming world group and I also exercise nearly every day,” said a user.

 “Had high hopes when I first took these but found them to be very disappointing.
 Apart from sweaty armpits no weight loss at all.
 I’ve being working out 5 times a week and haven’t noticed anything from the norm,” reported a customer.

 Scroll below for one of the best products we’ve seen in 2015.